mgreat-engineer/cloud-etl-pipeline/README.md

 This project demonstrates how to build a simple, cloud-ready ETL (Extract, Transform, Load) pipeline using Python and AWS services.

----

-## 🚀 Project Overview
+## Project Overview

-I designed this pipeline to extract real-time weather data from a public API, clean and format the data using Python (Pandas), and upload the final output to an AWS S3 bucket for cloud storage.
+The pipeline extracts real-time weather data from a public API, transforms the raw JSON response using Python (Pandas), and loads the cleaned dataset into an AWS S3 bucket for cloud storage.
+This structure mimics real-world data workflows used by data engineering teams to automate ingestion and storage.

----

-## 🧠 Key Concepts Demonstrated
+## Key Concepts Demonstrated

-- **ETL Process**: Automating the full Extract → Transform → Load cycle
-- **API Integration**: Fetching structured JSON data using Python’s `requests` library
+- Extracting structured data from a RESTful API
-- **Data Cleaning**: Using Pandas to organize and convert raw JSON into a tabular format
+- Transforming raw JSON into tabular format using Pandas
+- Saving cleaned data in CSV format
-- **AWS Integration**: Uploading files to Amazon S3 using the Boto3 SDK
+- Uploading files to Amazon S3 using the Boto3 SDK
-- **Cloud Readiness**: Preparing data for scalable, cloud-based storage and access

----
+- Managing access and credentials securely with AWS IAM and CLI

-## 🔧 Tools & Technologies
+## Tools and Technologies

 - Python 3.14
 - Pandas